 If you are taking a trip to a Disney park in the near future, you can use the card to make a payment towards your vacation to meet the spending requirement.

-A new perk to having the card is that you can save 10% on almost ANY purchase from Shop Disney (formerly Disney Store) when you pay with your Disney Rewards Visa and use the promo code DVRCMEMBER at checkout!
+A new perk to having the card is that you can save 10% on almost ANY purchase from Disney Store when you pay with your Disney Rewards Visa and use the promo code DVRCMEMBER at checkout!

 You can use this code with any other codes such as free shipping!

-Here are some other benefits to having the card:
+Here are some other benefits of having the card:

 So if you are planning a visit to Walt Disney World or are a frequent visitor, these perks and the easy sign-up bonus might be enough to merit getting this card.